Working on Sustainable Development Goals for the UN

 The 2030 Agenda for Sustainable Development, adopted by all UN member states, provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 At its heart are the 17 Sustainable Development Goals (SDGs).
-We are proud that we were invited by the Swiss company Flowgen, experts in small scale, urban wind power to participate in a project to assess how 2 of the 17 goals can be tackled in Geneva at the Headquarters of the UN High Comissioner for Refugees.
+We are proud that we were invited by the Swiss company Flowgen, experts in small-scale, urban wind power, to participate in a project to assess how 2 of the 17 goals can be tackled in Geneva at the Headquarters of the UN High Commissioner for Refugees.

-The goal of the project was to find optimal locations for small scale urban wind turbines to generate clean, sustainable energy directly on the roof of the UNHCR Headquarter working towards Goal 7 - Affordable and Clean Energy and Goal 11 - Sustainable Cities and Communities.
+The goal of the project was to find optimal locations for small-scale urban wind turbines to generate clean, sustainable energy directly on the roof of the UNHCR Headquarters, working towards Goal 7 - Affordable and Clean Energy and Goal 11 - Sustainable Cities and Communities.

-The UNHCR building in Geneva is located right between the airport, port and train station in an area with a number of moderately high buildings and lots of trees.
-Leveraging various open data sources from terrain over buildings to the tree cataster of Geneva, we wrote software to import these sources into an aggregated model and generated an integrated 3D model as basis for a simulation.
-Trees, especially leafy trees in summer, do influence the wind conditions considerably and have to be included in any urban wind simulation to give an accurate view of the wind flow.
+The UNHCR building in Geneva is located right between the airport, port and train station, in an area with a number of moderately high buildings and lots of trees.
+Leveraging various open data sources, from terrain to buildings, to the tree cadaster of Geneva, we wrote software to import these sources into an aggregated model and generated an integrated 3D model as basis for a simulation.
+Trees, especially leafy trees in summer, do influence the wind conditions considerably, and have to be included in any urban wind simulation to give an accurate view of the wind flow.

-This is even more important for urban smaller scale wind farming, since hub heights of turbines are usually severely limited yet energy yield has a cubic dependency on higher wind velocities which increases with height.
-To find optimal trade-offs between energy yield, static demands, support structure costs and appearance of the city scape, robust data are needed.
+This is even more important for urban wind farming on a smaller scale, since hub heights of turbines are usually severely limited, yet energy yield has a cubic dependency on higher wind velocities which increases with height.
+To find optimal trade-offs between energy yield, static demands, support structure costs and appearance of the cityscape, robust data are needed.

 If you’d like to know more about the urban wind energy potential for your project, just drop us a note!